top of page

 If you're a small business trying to make smart decisions about your tech stack, Office 365 can feel overwhelming.
 The names of the plans sound intuitive, but the devil is in the details.
 You don’t want to underbuy and lack key functionality.
 But you also don’t want to overpay for features your team will never use.

 The best approach is to start by mapping out your needs clearly.
-How many users?
+How many users do you have?
 What type of work are they doing?
 Are you working in highly regulated industries that require specific compliance tools?
 Do you need mobile device management, or are you still operating in-office on desktops?

 When you have those answers, you can match your needs against what the plans actually include.
 That’s a far better approach than defaulting to what seems like a middle option.